Medical Assistant Education, Schools, and Career Overview

-Larger hospitals and health care organizations often screen for candidates who have specialized training and degrees in clinical or administrative work.
-Some states do require medical assistants to obtain certification and/or successfully complete an exam in order to attend to clinical tasks, such as taking x-rays and administering injections.
+Some states require medical assistants to be certified and/or successfully complete an exam in order to attend to clinical tasks, such as taking x-rays and administering injections.
+And in most cases, certification is generally preferred for the best positions.
 The BLS lists five types of formal accreditation for medical assistants that are recognized by the National Commission for Certifying Agencies:

 - Certified Medical Assistant, from the American Association of Medical Assistants